-Photos are just the beginning when it comes to prospective clients' digital experience—and the National Realtors Association reports that 95% of buyers use online tools in their purchase process.
+Photos are just the beginning when it comes to prospective clients' digital experience—the National Realtors Association also reports that 95% of buyers use online tools in their purchase process.
 Working with a larger real estate organization will provide you with the visibility and digital experience of its brands, such as Windemere or Redfin.
 You may also want to create your unique digital presence with a mobile-responsive website and your custom-curated guidance.

 Consider developing your blog or podcast, guiding people through the local rental markets in your area.
 Add regular tips about property and property management on Facebook and Instagram.
 Team up to create a community class that helps first-time landlords manage the renting process or helps prospective tenants clean up credit to upgrade their rental options in the future.